 Example Request and Response

 SMART on FHIR EHRs SHOULD support Token Introspection, which allows a broader ecosystem of resource servers to leverage authorization decisions managed by a single authorization server.
-Token Introspection is conducted according to RFC 7662: OAuth 2.0 Token Introspection, with the following additional considerations.
+Token Introspection is conducted according to RFC 7662: OAuth 2.0 Token Introspection, with the additional considerations presented in the sections below.

 Required fields in the introspection response